shahn63/Matrix-t-SNE/README.md

 * BRCA_ex_v2.R

-Code to reproduce the analysis of the BRCA data
+This script reproduces the analysis on breast cancer data.
-- One needs to load the main source code 'Matrix_tSNE.R' e.g. via
+Load the main Matrix t-SNE source code 'Matrix_tSNE.R' and the example distance matrices with:

   source("Matrix_tSNE_v2.R")
+  load("BRCA176.RData")

 * BRCA176.RData

-RData file containing row-wise (X1) and column-wise (X2) squared distance matrices of 15 patients and 176 genes from breast cancer data.
-The most importance 176 genes; list in distinguishing BRCA1 and BRCA2 are available in Hedenfalk et al. (2001)
+This `RData' file contains squard distance matrices (row-wise: X1 and column-wise: X2) for 15 patients and 176 genes from breast cancer data.
+The gene list represents the most important genes in distinguishing BRCA1 and BRCA2, as described in Hedenfalk et al. (2001).

 Reference: Hedenfalk et al. (2001).
 'Gene-expression profiles in hereditary breast caner.
 The New Engliand Journal od Medicine.
-- One needs to load the RData file 'BRCA176.RData' e.g. via
+To load the data:

   load("BRCA176.RData")